W

 Absolute brilliance throughout - these guy make it look so easy as they are true pros -as in professionals not prostitutes - haha.
 Good to see ex-Murderdoll there in the band too - Acey Slade - who is like the sinister version of Keri Kelli up there.

 There's no doubt that everyone was moved to death (well not as much as that although it would have Wednesday's Night - he did want bad things to happen to us he told us amd that's the worst that can.
+One of the best hours pleasure you will ever have in your entire life.

 10/10